 To decrease the stigma of addiction it is important to have a common language that de-stigmatizes it.
 Addiction-ary is a great resource in learning this common language!

 You may need to set limits on what you will do with or for your friend.
 Let your friend know what your limits are and stick to them.
-For example, you may decide not to socialize with them while they drink alcohol.
-You may decide not to allow alcohol in your room or apartment.
+For example, you may decide not to socialize with them while they use substances.
+You may decide not to allow substances in your room or apartment.
 Limits, and sticking to them, are important particularly if a friend denies that they have a problem.
 Do not agree to hiding or disposing of liquor, or covering for them with family members, dates, or other friends.
 Withholding or lying may allow your friend to continue the inappropriate behavior.

 Remember that you cannot control your friend’s choices or behaviors.
-Smart Recovery is a great resource to help learn how to set limits and offer support.
+SMART Recovery is a great resource to help learn how to set limits and offer support.